 Schwartz knew he wanted to attend culinary school the moment he graduated from Yeshiva Ohr Elchonon Chabad, a Jewish high school in Los Angeles.
 The truth is he never even considered other career paths.
 "I think I even wanted to get into the profession when I was as young as 13 or 14," he says.
 "My mom always had about 50 guests over for dinner on Friday nights, and I loved helping."

 Schwartz did all he could to garner culinary experience.
 He once took a job as a kosher supervisor "because it got me into great hotel kitchens at an early age."
-It was a great start, but didn't provide him with the real culinary training he needed to become a master chef.
 In 2002, he enrolled in the California Culinary Academy's Le Cordon Bleu culinary arts program in nearby Pasadena.
 He attended the culinary school full time working some freelance catering jobs on the side and graduated in 2004.

 Schwartz says that he chose the Le Cordon Bleu culinary school because he longed to hone a wide range of skills in different types of cooking.
 "That's what I really use today to develop new recipes."

 And what about tailoring the Le Cordon Bleu's culinary program to fit Schwartz's kosher practice?

 "I had such a positive experience at the school in Pasadena," he says.
 "They respected my religion.
 I didn't have any trouble because I was an Orthodox Jew."
 In fact, Schwartz adds, "I had teachers that I really clicked with, and they became mentors to me."